-David Sym-Smith, is the CEO at IndoTraq who has developed the fastest and most precise wireless indoor tracking system and Venture Partner at Mobility Ventures.
+David Sym-Smith, is a Venture Partner at Mobility Ventures the CEO (interim)at IndoTraq who has developed the one of the fastest and most precise wireless indoor tracking system and.
 David is a 25 year mobile industry veteran and has a solid record of building multimillion dollar operations from scratch along with profitable exits.

 David has served as senior executive of global corporations as well as a several startups.
 He has a proven record of success in launching new markets, starting new business groups, building sales channels, introducing new products and services, winning market share and exceeding revenue and sales goals.